alto-wg/draft-alto-pv/services.md

 ## Multipart Endpoint Cost Service for Path Vector # {#pvecs-spec}

-This document introduces a new ALTO resource called multipart endpoint cost resource, which allows an ALTO server to provide other ALTO resources associated to the endpoint cost resource in the same response.
+This document introduces a new ALTO resource called multipart Endpoint Cost Service, which allows an ALTO server to provide other ALTO resources associated with the Endpoint Cost Service resource in the same response.

 ### Media Type ##

-The media type of the multipart endpoint cost resource is `multipart/related;type=application/alto-endpointcost+json`.
+The media type of the multipart Endpoint Cost Service resource is `multipart/related;type=application/alto-endpointcost+json`.

 ### HTTP Method ##

-The multipart endpoint cost resource is requested using the HTTP POST method.
+The multipart Endpoint Cost Service resource is requested using the HTTP POST method.

 ### Accept Input Parameters ## {#pvecs-accept}

-The input parameters of the multipart endpoint cost resource are supplied in the body of an HTTP POST request.
-This document extends the input parameters to an endpoint cost map, which is defined as a JSON object of type ReqEndpointCost in Section 11.5.1.3 in RFC 7285 {{RFC7285}}, with a data format indicated by the media type `application/alto-endpointcostparams+json`, which is a JSON object of type PVEndpointCostParams, where
+The input parameters of the multipart Endpoint Cost Service resource are supplied in the body of an HTTP POST request.
+This document extends the input parameters to an Endpoint Cost Service, which is defined as a JSON object of type ReqEndpointCost in Section 11.5.1.3 in RFC 7285 {{RFC7285}}, with a data format indicated by the media type `application/alto-endpointcostparams+json`, which is a JSON object of type PVReqEndpointCost:

 ~~~
 object {